davorg/magnum-web/publications/articles/crlf/index.md

+---
-# Why does my file have funny characters in it?
+title: Why does my file have funny characters in it?
+---

 One of the most common problems that people come across when moving files between different computer systems is that their line endings seem to be